null2264/cobblegen-web/README.md

 3. Start the server:
    ```
-   flask --app src.app run
+   flask --app webapp.app run
    ```

-4. Navigate to `http://localhost:3000` and start managing your data
+4. Navigate to `http://localhost:5000` and start managing your data

 ## Template Format